miguelangelorocha/bundle-gen/README.md

 ## Technolgies

-create-react-app with a Node Express Backend
+create-react-app (react / redux / redux-saga / material-ui) with a Node Express Backend

 ## Architecture:

 - 'CloudFunctions' that run rules and filters using 'pipes';
 - The rules and filters are also 'CloudFunctions';
 - The execution order and location are defined in the metadata of each call;
-- This approach allows to distribute the execution of the rules and filters as microservices enabling high availability, scaling, versioning and easy change of business rules
+- This approach allows to distribute the execution of the rules and filters as microservices enabling high availability, scaling, versioning and easy change of business rules.

 ## Usage